 “Yes.
 I fully intend to.”

-"Fine.
-Tomorrow."
 She squeezed into her jeans and went to rummage through his closet.
 She snatched a t-shirt she could wear due to her ripped blouse now in shreds on the floor of James' living room.
-"And until then I have no problem at all keeping to myself how I'm just your one night stand now."
+“And until then, I have no problem at all keeping to myself how I'm just your one-night stand.”

-"Jamie, Jamie, Jamie," sighed Lorcan as he shook his head in disappointment, taking a big swig of his fire whiskey.
+“Jamie, Jamie, Jamie,” sighed Lorcan as he shook his head in disappointment, taking a big swig of his Fire Whisky.

 The two men sat together at their usual booth in the far corner of a pub outside of London.
-Lorcan was already on his third drink of fire whiskey, but James was taking it easy with his first.
-It had been a while since he had had the opportunity to hang out with his old friend, and he was glad to be spending time with him.
-After they had eaten dinner and had a few laughs catching up, Lorcan began to pester James as to why he disappeared from the party last night without a word of goodbye.
+Lorcan was already on his third Fire Whisky, but James was taking it slowly with his first.
+It had been a while since he had the opportunity to hang out with his old friend, and he was glad to be spending time with him.
+After they had eaten dinner and had a few laughs catching up, Lorcan began to pester James as to why he disappeared from the party last night without a goodbye to anyone.
 James had gone from there to explain how he and Norah had slept together.